In the very west of Connecticut, the city of Norwalk sits by the water on Long Island Sound.

 Norwalk’s annual 4th of July fireworks take place at this historic beach and park on the peninsula of the same name.

-The Norwalk Sailing School also rents out kayaks and sailboats, and provides a small craft safety training programme.
+The Norwalk Sailing School also rents out kayaks and sailboats, and provides a small craft safety training program.

 12. Compo Beach

-Just across the boundary in Westport, this beach backed by 30 acres of parkland is barely 15 minutes in the car from Norwalk’s main attractions.
+Just across the boundary in Westport, this picture-perfect beach is backed by 30 acres of beautiful parkland.
+Compo Beach is barely 15 minutes by car from Norwalk’s main attractions so I had to include it in my list.

 Bounded to the west by the Saugatuck River, Compo Beach has a boardwalk, a big wooden playground, lockers, bathrooms, a concession stand and two beach volleyball courts.

-The beach is patrolled by lifeguards daily, from 10:00 to 18:00 between Memorial Day and Labor Day.
+The beach is patrolled by lifeguards daily, from 10:00 AM to 6:00 PM between Memorial Day weekend through Labor Day.

-There’s also a wealth of sports facilities behind the beach, including two lit basketball courts, a skate park, open skate area and a softball field.
+There’s also a wealth of sports facilities behind the beach.
+You’ve got two lighted basketball courts, a skate park, open skate area and a softball field.
+Be aware there’s a significant parking fee during the summer season.

 13. SoNo Switch Tower Museum

-Rail fanatics can visit from 12:00 to 17:00 on weekends, when you’ll get to see the only Armstrong surviving levers to be found in Connecticut.
+May through October, rail fanatics can visit from 12:00 PM to 5:00 PM on weekends.
+Inside you’ll get to see the only surviving Armstrong lever machine to be found in Connecticut.

 14. Oyster Shell Park

-Somewhere to gaze at the harbour and the waterfronts on both the east and west banks of the Norwalk River, Oyster Shell Park has been renovated in the last decade.
+This park is somewhere to gaze at the harbor and the waterfronts on both the east and west banks of the Norwalk River.

-It’s hard to imagine today, but up to 1979 this space, catching the breeze from the water, was working landfill.
+Oyster Shell Park was totally renovated in the 2010s.
+I find it hard to imagine today, but up to 1979 this space, catching the breeze from the water, was a working landfill.

-Today it is threaded with the Norwalk River Valley Trail, and has a hilltop plaza, a children’s playground and a well-tended disc golf course, all a brief walk from the Lockwood-Mathews Mansion and the Maritime Aquarium.
+Today it is threaded with the Norwalk River Valley Trail, and has a hilltop plaza, a children’s playground and a well-tended disc golf course.
+It’s all just a brief walk from the Lockwood-Mathews Mansion and the Maritime Aquarium.

 15. Norwalk Boat Show

-Across four days towards the end of September you can watch demonstrations by high-speed racing boats, take part in stand-up paddleboard and kayak sessions at the Try it Cove and boost your boat-handling skills through on-water clinics.
+Across four days towards the end of September there’s a lot going on.
+For instance, you can watch demonstrations by high-speed racing boats, take part in stand-up paddleboard and kayak sessions at the Try it Cove and boost your boat-handling skills through on-water clinics.

-There’s plenty going on for kids too, at a special mini-lake boating lake, or at boat-building workshops dreaming up and crafting their own vessels.
+There’s plenty happening for kids too, at a special mini-lake boating lake, or at boat-building workshops dreaming up and crafting their own vessels.
+When I was here there was a stunning display of antique boats, dating back to the mid-20th century.